What do the Unconditional Surrender Statue, #METOO and the #BLM movement have in common?

 As we heard this past week, several brands; such as Uncle Ben’s Rice and Aunt Jemima, who have been around for decades are changing their logos due to BLM.
 The willingness of these brands to change their logos states they are aware of how they impact cultural views.

 Change can happen for the ME TOO movement by starting with removing the Unconditional Statute.
 If there is strong resistance against that removal, a good compromise would be acknowledging the statue represents an unwelcome sexual advance.

 Rename Hooters Restaurant, the name Hooters implies breasts and the waitress’s uniform focuses on breasts (among other areas) in which you can’t help but look at the waitress’s cleavage.
 Their work attire does not respect females rather it promotes only looking at females as sexual objectives.

 Rename the Unconditional Surrender Statue to Unconditional Assault Statue.

 Let’s remove, at least, these three slangs from our everyday dialogue; you are acting like a pussy, grow some balls, or grow a pair since each comment implies females are weak.

 Survivors of sexual assault, sexual violence, and sexual misconduct would be appreciative when society acknowledges and supports the ME TOO movement.
 The unsolicited behavior towards females continues in 2020.
 Women do not need to be reminded on a daily basis that their voices are not heard.

-Share if you want to share by clicking one of the social buttons below or by copying the link.
+Share this by clicking one of the social buttons below